Customize Your Autumnal Wardrobe with These DIY Fall Fashion Projects

 The style forecast calls for our favorite bundle-up accessory: a scarf.
 Give your knit scarf a glittery, shimmery makeover.
-Embellishing with sequin strips, trims, and ribbons in autumnal colors will make it shine -- and when it's billowing in the breeze, it looks just like leaves caught in sunlight.Decorate Your Scarf
+Embellishing with sequin strips, trims, and ribbons in autumnal colors will make it shine—and when it's billowing in the breeze, it looks just like leaves caught in sunlight.

+If knitting doesn't spark your interest, not to worry—these no-knit rosettes are just the thing to add to your favorite cardigan.
+They'll make a subtle statement within your autumn wardrobe.
 Is there anything prettier than the sight of fall leaves tumbling down from their tree boughs into the wind?
-Similarly, is there anything more romantic than these soft mohair rosettes tumbling down the front of your buttoned cardigan?Make the No-Knit Floral Sweater Flourish
+Similarly, is there anything more romantic than these soft mohair rosettes tumbling down the front of your buttoned cardigan?

 Work with an autumnal color palette.
 Think earthy browns, deep reds, and mustard yellows.
-Above, associate crafts editor Erin Furey of "DIY Style" shows how easy it is to make a pair of these.
+Above, Erin Furey of DIY Style shows how easy it is to make a pair of these unique accessories.